shonepatil/DSC-106-Project/README.md

 # DSC-106-Project

 ## How to Run the Visualizations
-First setup the dataset by running `data_cleaning.ipynb` to output a dataset called `data_master.csv` to be used by the various visualization notebooks.
-Make sure the dataset outputted is in the same root as all the other notebooks.
-From here, you can load individual graphs by opening their respective notebooks(i.e. `collab_popularity_network_pop.ipynb`) and running all cells.
+First, setup the dataset by running `data_cleaning.ipynb` to output a dataset called `data_master.csv` which will be used by the various visualization notebooks.
+Make sure the dataset outputted is in the same root directory as all the other notebooks.
+From here, you can load individual graphs by opening their respective notebooks (i.e. `collab_popularity_network_pop.ipynb`) and running all cells.
 Another option is to open `All_Visualizations.ipynb` to view all the graphs in a single notebook.

 ## Libraries Used
 ```